xicodomingues/francinette/README.md

 You can also use the shorter version of the command: `paco`

+To see all the available options execute `paco -h`

 ```
 /C00 $> francinette                  # Execute the tests for C00